 The really cool thing about this table is that it is “user-sortable”.
 Rank the movies anyway you want.

-- Sort John Huston movies by adjusted domestic box office grosses using current movie ticket cost
+- Sort John Huston movies by adjusted domestic box office grosses using current movie ticket cost (in millions)

 - Sort John Huston movies how they were received by critics and audiences.
 60% rating or higher should indicate a good movie.